Rkadia/Addon_Preset/README.md

 * Removed mash's library dependency.
 You no longer need it for this.
 * Use cmd commands instead of pre-made minion-lua functions.
 * Comments spread throughout the code to help new users understand what everything does.

+# Conclusion
+I have executed a thorough revision of the original script and modified it to align with my specific requirements.
+The annotations and explanations throughout the main.lua file have been updated to facilitate comprehension for novice developers.
+In the event that any discrepancies are identified, kindly reach out to me at Rkadia#5016.
+Thank you!!